+All full-time and certain part-time employees of the Organization, other than teachers, are covered by the General Employees Retirement Fund (GERF).
 GERF members belong to either the Coordinated Plan or the Basic Plan.
 Coordinated Plan members are covered by Social Security and Basic Plan members are not.
+The Basic Plan was closed to new members in 1967.
 All new members must participate in the Coordinated Plan.